 February is about the time when people abandon their New Years resolutions, but if yours was to get more involved in your community, don’t give up just yet.
 Turns out, doing good works can provide a lot more than self-satisfaction—it can give your organization a competitive edge and actually improve your bottom line.

 A 2013 study by Cone Communications showed 82 percent of US consumers consider corporate responsibility when they shop.
-Additionally, 31 percent believe businesses should change the way they operate to meet social needs, and another 29 percent believe businesses should actively advocate social change.
+Thirty-one percent believe businesses should change the way they operate to meet social needs.
+Another 29 percent believe businesses should actively advocate social change.

 Employees also feel much more committed to an employer whose making the world a better place, and gain important intrinsic rewards for being part of that.
 This leads to less turnover and more satisfied, engaged and productive workers, which again translates to additional positive impact on the bottom line.